nosvagor/cogikyo/diatomi/script.md

 > Anyway, personal psychoanalysis and anecdote over.
 Back to the point:

 I don't think the richness, the meaningfulness, of a conversation is orthogonal to the purpose.
+In fact, I think the previous assumption that it was orthogonal is what has lead me to be confused about _when_ to have conversations.

-This is because of my two previously mentioned propositions:
+I think the solution to my problem involves two previously mentioned propositions.
+Again:

 > 1.)
 The purpose of a conversation does not vary, instead, conversations can
 > contain other conversations.